andreimerlescu/andreimerlescu/README.md

 - [disk-speed](https://github.com/andreimerlescu/disk-speed) — per-volume disk speed benchmarking from the command line

 ### AI + developer workflow

+I got the workstation I have so I can incorporate more AI + AI Agents into my workflow utilizing the hardware resources at my disposal for local and private LLM access through LMStudio and Ollama.

 - [summarize](https://github.com/andreimerlescu/summarize) — aggregate a codebase into a single markdown file; chat with it via local Ollama LLM
 - [aigcm](https://github.com/andreimerlescu/aigcm) — AI-generated git commit messages from `git diff`, powered by Ollama `qwen3:8b`

 ### Go packages + CLI utilities

+I learned Go and built a handful of commercial and enterprise scale applications in Go (3 completed each over 10K lines).
+In addition to that, while learning Go, I built a handful of packages to help me master the patterns of Go.
+I use the packages I write.
+I am sure most engineers are like that.
+Making them open source, allows you to run them as well and work off from them as well.

 - [figtree](https://github.com/andreimerlescu/figtree) — unified CLI flag / env / config file management
 - [sema](https://github.com/andreimerlescu/sema) — semaphore primitives for Go concurrency control
 - [checkfs](https://github.com/andreimerlescu/checkfs) — cross-platform filesystem path abstractions (Linux, macOS, Windows)